 Image by Rolanas Valionis from Pixabay

-Vacations to Florence, Italy, are trendy among tourists for various reasons.
+Vacations to best beaches in Italy are trendy among tourists for various reasons.
 If you want to experience authentic Italian culture, Florence is the perfect place.

 Naples